GitYiheng/gym-multipendulum/README.md

 It works for Ubuntu 16.04.
 But I have not tested it with Windows or Mac.

-Issue or contact me if you find any problem: gityiheng@gmail.com or yiheng.zhu@bristol.ac.uk
+Issue or contact me if you find any problem: gityiheng@gmail.com

 ### Prerequisite